mcdikki/CasparsPlayoutClient/README.md

 * **Change and modify playlist items**
 	You can change the name of each item to a propper one.
 They don't need to be unique nor do they have to match the file name on the [Server][1].
 	Each media file item musst have a valid channel and layer set in order to be playable.
 To change the channel, use the number picker beside the name box and the most right one for the layer.
-	Block items dont need correct channel and layer settings.
+	Block items don't need correct channel and layer settings.
 But if you set them, newly added subitems will inerhit these values saving you time.
 	There are two types of playlist:
 	* parallel playlists:
 		each item of the playlist will be started together
 	* sequential playlists:
 		each item starts after the previous has stopped

-	And there are 3 checkboxes:
+	And there are the following checkboxes:
-	* par:
+	* P: Parrallel
 	 	choose parallel playing / sequential playing
-	* auto:
+	* A: Auto
 	 	choose auto start / waiting for manual play an the playlist
-	* loop:
+	* L: Loop
 	 	choose whether or not, after the whole playlist has been played, it should be started again
+	* C: Clear
+	 	choose whether or not, after the media has been played, it should be cleared from the layer

 * **Moving playlist items**
 	You can move playlist items via drag and drop.
 Dropping a playlist onto an other let the dropped playlist taking the place of the underlaying.